apache/mynewt-site/docs/os/modules/baselibc.md

 ## Description

 Mynewt OS can utilize libc which comes with compiler (e.g. newlib bundled with some binary distributions of arm-none-eabi-gcc).
-However, you may choose to replace libc functions with baselibc ones for a reduced image size.
+However, you may choose to replace the libc with baselibc for a reduced image size.
 Baselibc optimizes for size rather than performance, which is usually a more important goal in embedded environments.

 ## How to switch to baselibc